📍 Serving Indianapolis & Central Indiana | Mon–Fri 9AM–5PM

 Your concrete driveway takes a beating every single day — sun, rain, snow, salt, car tires, and Indiana's brutal freeze-thaw cycles all work against it.
 The damage doesn't happen overnight, but by the time it's obvious, the repair bill is a lot bigger than the cost of sealing would have been.

-Here are five warning signs that your concrete driveway is telling you it needs to be sealed — and what you can do about each one.
+Here are five warning signs your concrete driveway is telling you it needs to be sealed — and what you can do about each one.

 Hairline cracks in concrete are common, especially in Indianapolis where temperature swings between seasons are extreme.
 But when those cracks start growing — getting wider, branching out, or multiplying — it means water is getting inside the concrete and expanding when it freezes.